mayamccann/Password-Generator-for-Employees/README.md

 ## 💡 Acceptance Criteria

-GIVEN I need to build a webpage from scratch
+GIVEN I must build a webpage catered to employer's employees WHEN I identify the importance of building a functional Employee Password Generator THEN I will begin with cloning the starter code that provides the JavaScript, HTML and CSS files WHEN I will begin by reviewing the codes
-WHEN I begin with HTML and CSS files
+THEN I will start building to the existing code
-THEN I will begin by defining the document types
+WHEN I add variables and functions and if statements to the JS file THEN I will test the functionality of the Employee Password Generator on the webpage and use the console of the webpage to identify the arrays and other functional aspects of my JavaScript code
-WHEN I start building my code for HTML,
+THEN I will confirm the usefulness of the Employee Password Generator by using it as if I were an employee
-THEN I will add the HTML semantic elements and element tags THEN I will correctly match to the HTML file and its elements in CSS THEN I will confirm the validity of the code for my web application by opening the browser and testing the functionality and appearance of the webpage
+WHEN I review the layout of the entire webpage
-WHEN I confirm that all of the navigation bar links are working properly WHEN I review the layout of the entire webpage
+THEN I will test the functionality of the webpage
-THEN I will know it is completed once the Webpage browser tab has a unique title and the links are actively working WHEN I view the webpage thoroughly and check if the webpage meets all requirments and all instructions are followed THEN when the completed webpage has complete functionality, quality appearance and displays the correct professional information
+WHEN I view the webpage thoroughly and check if the webpage meets all requirments and all instructions are followed THEN when the completed webpage has complete functionality, quality appearance and displays the proper Employee Password Generator

 ## 💡Mock-Up